danieldk/jitar/README.markdown

 sentence per line), and will print the best scoring tag sequence to the standard output.
 For example:

-    $ echo "The cat is on the mat ." | bin/tag lexicon ngrams
+    $ echo "The cat is on the mat ." | bin/tag model
     AT NN BEZ IN AT NN .

 ## Release plan